pub struct EntropicSamplingAdaptive<Hist, R, E, S, Res, T> { /* private fields */ }Expand description

 pub fn from_wl_adaptive( wl: WangLandauAdaptive<Hist, R, E, S, Res, T>, ) -> Result<Self, EntropicErrors>

-§Creates EntropicSamplingAdaptive from a WangLandauAdaptive
+§Creates EntropicSamplingAdaptive from a WangLandauAdaptive state

 - this ensures, that the members

-are notNone
+old_energyandold_binare notNone

 Sourcepub fn refine_estimate(&mut self) -> Vec<f64>